Ben-Semmler/minishell_42/readme.txt

--command cd does not work because it is a child process now. dunno how to fix -command cd should go to base directory if no arguments -need to account for standard error, is all standard out rn
+-command cd does not work because it is a child process now. dunno how to fix -command cd should go to base directory if no arguments -need to account for standard error, is all standard out rn -redirections to file make a new file if it dont exist -redirection > doesnt ovrwrite properly

 TASKS TO BE COMPLETED
 jaymie
--Double quote handling
--Environment variables
--builtin 'export', no options
+-Double quote handling (comment in get_options.c) -builtin 'export', no options
 -builtin 'unset', no options
 -builtin 'env', no options or arguments
+-Environment variables (testing)

 ben
 -Redirection '<' for redirecting input
--Redirection '>' for redirecting output
 -Redirection '<<' should be given a delimiter to read input until it is seen.
 Doesnt
 	update history.
 -Redirection '>>' for redirecting output in append mode -Handle '$?'
+-STANDARD ERROR
 -builtin 'exit', no options

--Handle ctrl-C, ctrl-D and ctrl-\ while executing -Handle ctrl-C, ctrl-D and ctrl-\ while in interactive mode
+-Handle ctrl-C, ctrl-D and ctrl-\ while executing -Handle ctrl-C, ctrl-D and ctrl-\ while in interactive mode -handle '\'

 BONUS TASKS TO BE COMPLETED (?)